Overview of Degree and Program Rankings

 Career Focus in a Construction Management Degree Program

-Construction management might sound like a pretty specific career field to be going into, but there are different paths you can take in this career, as in any.
+Construction management might sound like a pretty specific career field to be going into, but there are different paths you can take in this career.
 Some of the possible directions you can go after earning a degree in construction management include:

 - Architecture: Knowing how to manage a team and get them to build a structure as ordered is not the same as knowing how to design a structure in the first place.
 Someone with experience as a construction manager will likely be accepted into architecture school, and will already possess some of the skills necessary to succeed there.

 - Sustainable Materials: Knowing about the materials used in construction is a major part of construction project management.
 Choosing the right lumber for a particular climate, and buying high quality fasteners, insulation, siding, and even paint can all be deciding factors in whether a building lasts forever or crumbles.
 As sustainable building practices grow more important and less expensive, construction managers who know how to source recycled and renewable materials, and how to salvage materials from old structures, will be in demand.

 - Entrepreneurship: Someone who knows the zoning laws and systems that govern construction work, and knows the business side of construction as well, would be in a great position to start their own real estate, renovation, or construction business.
 Many construction managers are self-employed, and it is not unusual for someone with some years of experience in the business to strike out on their own.